microsoftarchive/BatchAI/recipes/Horovod/Readme.md

 #### [Horovod](./Horovod)

-This Horovod recipe contains information on how to run Horovod training job on a GPU cluster with Batch AI using containers.
+This Horovod recipe contains information on how to run Horovod training job on a GPU cluster with Batch AI.

-#### Horovod-DSVM

-It's possible to run Horovod training jobs directly on DSVM (Data Science Virtual Machine) for Linux as well.

-The recipe is coming soon.

 ## Help or Feedback